Tax Savings and Tax Deferrals

 What does this have to do with tax deferrals becoming tax savings?
 At some point you die, and if you only take out the minimum amount from your accounts, you will die with money in the bank.
 And this now-inherited IRA, for example, is taxed at your heirs’ rate.
-Under the new SECURE Act, distributions from inherited IRAs to individuals other than spouses must be fully distributed in 10 years.
+Under the new SECURE Act from December 2019, distributions from inherited IRAs to individuals other than spouses must be fully distributed in 10 years.
 There are some exceptions and other issues such as disabled individuals and minors, but that is the general gist.

 The IRS wants to collect on your previous IOU to them, like a Vegas bookie, and they don’t want to watch you keep kicking the can down the road.

 So, for you there is tax savings built into the RMD system since not all the money is taken out and taxed.
 If you add in your heirs’ marginal tax rates, perhaps this changes from a “family unit” perspective.
 Heck, you’re the dead person- let your kids worry about your taxes by assuming them as their own.
 It takes a while to payback for all those sleepless nights and stinky diapers, but eventually it happens.

 All kidding aside, here is something to consider- with life expectancy well into the 90s, your children might be retired too when you pass.
 Crazy but realistic, especially if you had kids before you had a career.